DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 Given the lack of time remaining for this project and how much content is actually gonna end up being in the final product, this is not a feasible approach.

 #### Alternate Idea: Again, One Question For An Entire Loadout

+Having a single question for an entire loadout would significantly cut down on the amount of content that needs to be generated.

+###